-NTW is a manufacturer of complete landing gear and landing gear components for the F-16 Fighting Falcon and F-18 Hornet aircraft of the US Air Force and Navy.
-In addition NTW specializes in deep hole gun-drilling and trepanning and performs sub-contract machining services for prime contractors in the defense and aerospace industries.
+Air-NTW is a manufacturer of complete landing gear and landing gear components for the F-16 Fighting Falcon and F-18 Hornet aircraft of the US Air Force and Navy.
+In addition Air-NTW specializes in deep hole gun-drilling and trepanning and performs sub-contract machining services for prime contractors in the defense and aerospace industries.
+In many ways Nassau Tool Works, from which we acquired the operations that now constitute Air-NTW, was very similar to AIM with perhaps a stronger focus on turning processes as opposed to milling processes.

 The NTW Acquisition enhanced our position in aircraft landing gear.
 Not only did we expand our customer base and increase the number of aircraft platforms we support, we also decreased our dependence on any single customer.